aime-labs/llama3_chat/README.md

 ```
 It will start a single user chat (batch_size is 1) with Dave.

 #### 7b.
-Start Llama 3 Chat as AIME API Worker
+Start Llama 3 / 3.1 Chat as AIME API Worker

-To run Llama 3 Chat as HTTP/HTTPS API with [AIME API Server](https://github.com/aime-team/aime-api-server) start the chat command with following command line:
+To run Llama 3 / 3.1 Chat as HTTP/HTTPS API with [AIME API Server](https://github.com/aime-team/aime-api-server) start the chat command with following command line:

 ```
 torchrun --nproc_per_node <num_gpus> chat.py --ckpt_dir <destination_of_checkpoints> --api_server <url to api server>
 ```
-It will start Llama 3 as worker, waiting for job request through the AIME API Server.
+It will start Llama 3 / 3.1 as a worker, waiting for job request through the AIME API Server.
 Use the --max_batch_size option to control how many parallel job requests can be handled (depending on the available GPU memory).

 **Note**
 - Replace  `Meta-Llama-3-8B-Instruct/` with the path to your checkpoint directory and `Meta-Llama-3-8B-Instruct/tokenizer.model` with the path to your tokenizer model.